Why you need a good comms plan

 An incumbent team finds reassurance during a transformation

 One of the most common obstacles our teams must overcome during a transformation are the personal fears of the individuals in our clients’ workforces.
 While many of them recognize the need for change and greater competitiveness for the business to thrive, there are also a number of people in every organization who fear what the transformation will mean for them.
 As the previous example makes clear, the more closely our Business Services’ teams and our clients’ workforces are aligned, the more strategically they can work together, and the more value they can deliver to the business.

 This next story demonstrates the importance of managing the expectations—and the fears—of all the people involved in a transformation.
-By using effective and consistent communication through the organization, this BPO team secured a smooth transition, and allayed the worries of workers throughout the organization.
+By using effective and consistent communication through the organization, the team secured a smooth transition, and allayed the worries of workers throughout the organization.

 A global provider of enterprise software and ERP applications had the unique challenge of internally deploying a new ERP product throughout their organization, while transitioning their financial and HR processes to Capgemini.
 This ambitious transformation was divided into four different waves, based on this client’s extensive global footprint.
 The first wave comprised five European countries, and began with a thorough impact assessment conducted by the Capgemini team.

 It was during the next phase, which involved Capgemini’s Katowice and Krakow-based teams shadowing the incumbent team that the transition management realized that the real challenge was the uncertainty and trepidation amongst the organization’s people.

 By deploying comprehensive, organization-wide communications about the impending transformation, and engaging in one-on-one consultations where necessary, the team kept the workforce engaged and collaborative.
 The result has been more shared knowledge between the teams, and a more streamlined transformation.